SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 # 39. - *Undying Servitude* ©

-You can cast Raise Skeletal Enforcer once without using a warlock spell slot.
+You can cast Raise Skeletal Enforcer once, without expending a spell slot.
 You can't do so again until you finish a long rest.

 # 40. - Verdant Armor

-You can cast Barkskin once without using a warlock spell slot.
-You can't do so again until you finish a long rest.
+You can cast Barkskin at will, without expending a spell slot, and without requiring concentration.